Health Care System Fails Many Transgender Americans

 It's worth noting that Southern Comfort, an earlier documentary about a transgender man with ovarian cancer, won the Grand Jury Prize at the Sundance Film Festival in 2001.
 Back then, transgender people were even more likely to slip through the cracks of the health care system, but insurance companies and many medical professionals still treat them as though their bodies don't make any sense.

-All that said, there is a place to go for transgender people looking for high-quality and low-cost health care: Planned Parenthood.
+All that said, there is a place for transgender people looking for high-quality and low-cost health care to go: Planned Parenthood.

 Planned Parenthood trains its staff to be sensitive to transgender people.
 Many of its health centers offer trans people a wide array of services, including primary care, annual exams and STD screenings.
 Currently, Planned Parenthood offers hormone replacement therapy at health centers in 17 states, and its national headquarters reports an 80 percent increase in centers offering hormones to transgender patients from 2013 to 2015.

-At the Virginia League for Planned Parenthood in Richmond, Va., a wide array of services for transgender people are available.
+At the Virginia League for Planned Parenthood in Richmond, Va., a number of services for transgender people are available.

-Afton Bradley, the center's transgender health program manager, ran through some questions he thinks about when providing care to trans patients.
+Afton Bradley, the center's program manager for transgender health, ran through some questions he thinks about when providing care to trans patients.
 "Does our front desk know how to be affirming?" he asked.
 "Is our electronic health record affirming?
 Does it ask about pronouns and gender ID in addition to whatever legal sex is on their insurance or ID?"

 Bradley said this Planned Parenthood can handle trans-specific problems.
 What happens when a trans woman injects herself with building-grade silicone to get feminine curves?
 Or a trans man buys black market testosterone, or injures himself by binding his chest with duct tape?